 Do you need 8K or High Frame Rate HDMIs?
 If your AV receiver is unlikely to have a games console connected then the answer is no. In which case there’s some great deals to be had on AVRs with regular HDMI 2.0 inputs.

 Dolby Atmos compatibility is a given (and by default that means you’ll get DTS:X too), but how many channels do you need?
-Given the option, 9 channels always trump 7, because it opens up more speaker options (5.1.4 or 7.1.2)...
+Given the option, 9 channels always trump 7, because it opens up more speaker options such as 5.1.4 or 7.1.2, for example.

-Power isn’t just about roof-raising volume - Even if you’re not lucky enough to have a dedicated movie room, a model with big amplification makes sense.
+Power isn’t just about roof-raising volume, and even if you’re not lucky enough to have a dedicated movie room, a model with big amplification makes sense.
 A high power output means an AVR can deliver dynamic transients, and pressure load a space without clipping or strain.

 8K AV receivers HMDI 2.1 bug explained